Let Me Make You a Martyr

 Let Me Make You a Martyr is a 2016 American action crime drama film written, directed and co-produced by Corey Asraf and John Swab, and starring Marilyn Manson, Mark Boone Junior, Niko Nicotera, Michael Potts, Sam Quartin, Slaine and Danny Boy.

 Synopsis

-Drew Glass (Niko Nicotera) has recently returned to his hometown after years away, crossing paths with his adoptive father, local crime boss Larry Glass (Mark Boone Junior), and reconnecting with his adopted sister and love interest, June Glass (Sam Quartin).
+Drew Glass has recently returned to his hometown after years away, crossing paths with his adoptive father, local crime boss Larry Glass, and reconnecting with his adopted sister and love interest, June Glass.
 Determined to run away together and escape their complicated past, June and Drew concoct a plan to kill Larry.
-Unfortunately, Larry finds out about the scheme and hires a hit man of his own (Manson) to resolve the problem.
+Unfortunately, Larry finds out about the scheme and hires a hit man of his own to resolve the problem.